MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-odbc-support.md

 ## Before you install the Power BI gateway

-We recommend installing the Power BI gateway on a separate machine from Power BI Report Builder or Power BI Desktop.
+You need a Power BI gateway version February 2021 or later.
+We recommend installing the gateway on a separate machine from Power BI Report Builder or Power BI Desktop.
 There are some scenarios where using the same machine might cause problems.
 For instance, DB2 doesn't allow 32-bit and 64-bit drivers to be installed side by side on the same machine.

 ## Install and configure Power BI Report builder for ODBC data source support